On Rastall gravity formulation as a $f(R,\mathcal{L}_m)$ and a $f(R,T)$ theory: Similarities between and Rastall theory

 As an extension of $f(R)$ models \cite{f(R)}, a specific non-minimal coupling of the matter Lagrangian was proposed as a way to investigate non-geodesic motion of massive test particles \cite{Bertolami}.
-The complete generalization of this model, now perceived as an $f(R, \lm)$ theory, possesses the following Lagrangian formulation
+The complete generalization of this model, was named $f(R, \lm)$ theory and is described by the following action:

+In general, it is not possible to split such action into a gravitational part plus a matter part.
+Nonetheless, one can define a SET as follows \cite{Bertolami}:

+The above SET definition is inspired by the standard definition \eqref{Tdeff}, but it does not require the existence of a matter action separated from the gravitational action.
+Although Eq.~\eqref{fRLmaction} is invariant under diffeomorphisms (i.e., it is a scalar action), there is no guarantee that ${T}\mn^{(\cal L)}$ is conserved.